The Art of Active Listening

 Recognizing the unsaid involves paying attention to non-verbal cues and understanding what is not explicitly stated.
 This step requires a heightened sense of awareness to pick up on signals such as facial expressions, body language, and tone of voice.
 By recognizing the unsaid, leaders can address underlying issues that may not be immediately apparent.
 Younger explains that recognizing the unsaid is the foundation of active listening, as it allows leaders to understand the full context of a situation.

-Examples of recognizing the unsaid include:
+recognizing the unsaid include:

 - Noticing a colleague's hesitation during meetings and addressing their concerns privately.